QueCS/check_newcomers/README.md

 ## Directories details

-The data directory should contain automatically generated .json files keeping track of last API update timestamp and known players.\
+`data` directory should contain automatically generated .json files keeping track of last API update timestamp and known players.\
-The logs directory should countain an automatically generated .log text file.\
+`logs` directory should countain an automatically generated .log text file.\
-The src directory should contain all scripts.
+`src` directory should contain all scripts.

 ## Configs details

-The config_example.toml file shows how your personal and private config.toml file should look like.\
+`config_example.toml` file shows how your personal and private `config.toml` file should look like.\
-The config.toml file of appropriate inner format is mandatory for the scripts to run.
+`config.toml` file of appropriate inner format is mandatory for the scripts to run.

 ## Directory structure